-Fibro & Us is a registered Not for Profit in person support and social group for those who suffer with an Invisible Illness, such as Fibromyalgia, Chronic Pain, Depression and Chronic Fatigue, in WA.
-We understand what it’s like to feel alone while struggling with this illness and support not only sufferers but those that support sufferers as well.
+Invisible Illnesses (formerly Fibro & Us) is a registered Not for Profit in-person support and social group for those who suffer with an Invisible Illness, such as Fibromyalgia, Chronic Pain, Depression and Chronic Fatigue, in WA.
+We understand what it’s like to feel alone while struggling with an invisible illness and support not only sufferers but those that support sufferers as well.

 The group was founded by Michelle Greenwood in 2016 after establishing a need for a local support group for those who suffer with or support those with Fibromyalgia, in the Rockingham/Kwinana/Baldivis - Mandurah area.
 Michelle was approached by Rockingham City Councillor Matt Whitfield asking if there was a need for a support group as he would like to help set one up.
 After a meeting with Matt the group was formed.
 Matt helped pay for the initial set up costs.

-From the time the group was founded most Committee Members are those who have been diagnosed with Fibromyalgia.
-Because of the unpredictability of symptoms of this condition, we have tried to maintain a large Committee to minimise the work load on each Committee Member.
-All Committee Members work voluntarily and are rewarded by the fact that Fibro & Us - Fibromyalgia Support Group provides education, support, raising awareness and networking opportunities for several thousand people throughout Western Australia.
+From the time the group was founded most Committee Members are those who have been diagnosed with Fibromyalgia or other co-conditions.
+Because of the unpredictability of symptoms, we have tried to maintain a large Committee to minimise the workload on each Committee Member.
+All Committee Members work voluntarily and are rewarded by the fact that Invisible Illnesses Inc provides education, support, raising awareness and networking opportunities for several thousand people throughout Western Australia.

-Over the last 2 years we have implemented many ideas making us a unique support group.
+Over the last few years we have implemented many ideas making us a unique support group.
 We have an off-shoot group called "Helping Hands" which assists those who are having problems at home with housework, gardening etc. Our volunteers can also help with cooking, transport and shopping.
 We are a registered Centrelink approved organisation for those who have to volunteer for certain amount of hours to be able to receive their benefits.
 We also work with a number of disability groups, giving those with other conditions such as Autism a chance of volunteering and learning new skills.

-We have a small team of volunteers that are currently working on finding information for GP’s, Specialists and other members of the medical and holistic field – Massage Therapists, Acupuncturists etc. Our eventual aim is to be able to send out surveys and information to be able to ascertain their knowledge of Fibromyalgia so that we are able to make suitable recommendations to our members of those who are fibro friendly and non-judgemental.
-We would also invite them to our events and information sessions so they can learn more about Fibromyalgia and the challenges we deal with on a daily basis
+We have a small team of volunteers that are currently working on finding information for GP’s, Specialists and other members of the medical and holistic field – Massage Therapists, Acupuncturists etc. Our eventual aim is to be able to send out surveys and information to be able to ascertain their knowledge of Fibromyalgia and other invisible illnesses so that we are able to make suitable recommendations to our members of those who are fibro friendly and non-judgemental.
+We would also invite them to our events and information sessions so they can learn more about different invisible illnesses and the challenges we deal with on a daily basis

-Our Coffee & Chats are an informal get-together for people with Fibromyalgia and their supporters.
+Our roaming lunches are an informal get-together for people with an invisible illness and their supporters.
 They are a great opportunity to meet people who really do understand.
-These Coffee & Chats take place in various areas throughout the metro and spreading into rural areas.
-People can talk about anything and everything not just Fibro.
+These roaming lunches take place in various areas throughout the metro and spreading into rural areas.
+People can talk about anything and everything not just about their condition.

-As well as our Coffee & Chats we hold numerous fundraising events throughout the year.
+As well as our roaming lunches we hold numerous fundraising events throughout the year.
 Our most successful is generally our Quiz Nights.
-We also hold an annual Unmask Fibromyalgia Masquerade Ball in October.
+We also hold an annual Never Hide Your Wings Gala & Recognition Night in September.
 We frequently heard our members say that they couldn’t afford the cost of tickets, even though we have kept them at a minimal cost, so for to help those who wish to attend we offer a layby system so they can pay their ticket & accommodation off over 11 months.

-We have started a Loyalty Program where we are asking business to give our members some sort of discount when they produce their membership card as well as placing a “We support Fibromyalgia” poster in their windows.
+We have started a Loyalty Program where we are asking business to give our members some sort of discount when they produce their membership card as well as placing a “We support Invisible Illnesses” poster in their windows.

 We are a self-funded group.
 Most of our income comes from membership fees, fundraising, grants and the few items we sell at different events.
-During 2019 our aim is to open an Op-Shop to help make us more sustainable, rather than relying on grants etc.
+During 2019 we started a PopUp Op-Shop to help make us more sustainable, rather than relying on grants etc.